Updated on June 17, 2020

 New ‘Featured’ Section elevates your LinkedIn profile to a whole new level!

-‘Featured’ is one of the best innovations to LinkedIn profiles in many a long day and is being rolled out from the end of February 2020.
-It’s a game changer!
+‘Featured’ is one of the best innovations to LinkedIn profiles in many a long day and is a game changer!

 It will make a significant difference to the look of your profile and gives you new ways to showcase your skills.
 ‘Featured’ sits just below About and splits the Media already in About off into a separate section.